Jaguar F-Type coupe review

 - No manual gearbox on 2.0-litre

-To bring the F-Type up to date, the latest version was launched in January 2020.
+To bring the F-Type up to date, a revised version was launched in January 2020.
 It’s an 'all-new' model according to Jaguar but in truth it’s actually a very significant facelift.
-The updated model features thoroughly modernised,more aggressive styling, including Jaguar's latest nose design with sharper headlights, and there are new arch-filling 20-inch alloy wheels.
+The updated model features thoroughly modernised, more aggressive styling, including Jaguar's latest nose design with sharper headlights, plus new arch-filling 20-inch alloy wheels.

 More reviews

-The introduction of the 2.0-litre model hugely increased the F-Type’s appeal – the previous entry-level 3.0-litre V6 looked rather expensive but the 2.0-litre is far more competitively priced against the four-cylinder Porsche 718 Cayman, as well as the Ford Mustang V8, whose iconic design makes it a left-field alternative.
-However, if you're after more of a grand tourer, the F-Type faces stiff competition from the new BMW 8 Series, while the F-Type R P575 takes on the Porsche 911 and Audi R8.
+The introduction of the 2.0-litre model hugely increased the F-Type’s appeal – the previous entry-level 3.0-litre V6 looked rather expensive, but the 2.0-litre is far more competitively priced against the four-cylinder Porsche 718 Cayman and V8-powered Ford Mustang GT.
+At the other end of the spectrum, top versions of the F-Type still face stiff competition from the likes of the BMW 8 Series, Porsche 911 and Audi R8.

 Every F-Type is a comfortable car over long distances and passengers will be grateful for the 407 litres of boot space, which makes the F-Type one of the more practical cars in its class.

 The F-Type also has a very long list of optional extras, which include many things you might have expected to be given as standard.
-This means you're very unlikely to pay the basic price for the car.
-Upgrades are available to the F-Type’s seats, brakes, steering wheel, alloy wheels and stereo system.
+The F-Type’s trim lineup has also been streamlined for 2022, now consisting solely of the entry-level R-Dynamic model, as well as the special-edition ‘75’ and ‘75 R’.

-In many ways, the entry-level 2.0-litre F-Type is the best of all.
+We’re big on value here at Carbuyer and we think the base 2.0-litre R-Dynamic model is the shrewdest option available to buyers.
 Compared to the bigger-engined models, it’s lighter, more responsive and cheaper both to buy and run.
 So, like all the best sports cars, the pleasure of driving the F-Type can far outweigh the pain of paying for it.